MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 |MITRE attack sub-technique |  N/A       |

 **Learning period**

 Not applicable.

 **TP, B-TP or FP**
-1. Determine if the Print Spooler service over the network is used frequently to install printer drivers on domain controllers.
+1. Determine whether the Print Spooler service is frequently used over the networkto install printer drivers on domain controllers.
 This should rarely happen.
 2. Check if the source computer is running an attack tool such as Mimikatz or Impacket.
-3. If the answers to these questions if yes, it's a true positive.
-Follow the next instructions to understand the scope of the breach.
+3. If the answers to these questions is yes, it's a true positive.
+Follow the instructions in the next section to understand the scope of the breach.

 **Understand the scope of the breach**
-1. Investigate the source computer using [these instructions](investigate-a-computer.md)
+1. Investigate the source computer using [these instructions](investigate-a-computer.md).
 2. Investigate the target domain controller, and identify activities that occurred after the attack.

 **Suggested remediation**

-1 Contain the source computer.
+1. Contain the source computer.
     - Find the tool that performed the attack and remove it.
     - Look for users who were logged on around the same time that the activity occurred.
 These users might also be compromised.
 If you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the *Confirm user compromised* action in the Microsoft Cloud App Security portal.
 2. Due to the risk of the domain controller being compromised, install the security updates for [CVE-2021-3452](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-34527) on Windows domain controllers, before installing on member servers and workstations.